EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Use buckets in other EIDF projects using Python

-TODO: Copy blurb from [Read from public buckets using Python](#read-from-public-buckets-using-python).
+TODO: Copy blurb from elsewhere

 ### Use buckets in other EIDF projects using R

-TODO: Copy blurb from [Read from public buckets using R](#read-from-public-buckets-using-r).
+TODO: Copy blurb from elsewhere

 ---